Sompote Sands: Early life

-Born as the youngest son in a Thai Chinese family in the outskirts Bangkok, Sompote's father was a Chinese immigrant from Guangdong.
+Born as the youngest son in a Sino Thai family in the outskirts of Bangkok, Sompote's father was a Chinese immigrant from Guangdong.
+Since childhood, he dreamed of becoming a filmmaker.
+When he was seven years old, he left home to live in a monastery in order to fulfill his dream.
+He began his career in the film industry, starting as an employee in a photo studio.
 While he was studying at grade three, Sompote became a freelance photographer.
-His work was to take photos of King Bhumibol in a boy scout uniform.
-A photo was published on the cover of Chaiyaphruek, a youth magazine at that time.
+His work was to take photos of King Bhumibol Adulyadej (Rama IX) in a boy scout uniform.
+A photo was published on the cover of Chaiyaphruek, a popular youth magazine at that time.
 He was also a private photographer for Jim Thompson.
 At the age of 15, he was the youngest photographer for Siam Rath, a newspaper with M.R.
-Kukrit Pramoj as the owner and editor.
+Kukrit Pramoj as the owner and editor-in-chief.